AnujPancholi/fullstackopenSubmissions/part1/README.md

 ## Exercise 1.12
 Created the app, added a button, and supplied a reference to a function that updates the state with a random selected index, generating a value between 0 and the final index of the anecdotes array, inclusive.
 Changed the given code in a form I found more comfortable to work with.

+## Exercise 1.13
+At first, I though of making storing an array of objects in the state with reach object having a "text" field which would contain the anecdote string and a "votesCount" field to store the nubmer of votes.
+However, to update the states without mutating the original state, I would have to make a deep copy, so I did away with that idea.
+So, I took the course's advice and built an array where each element would be an int storing the upvote count for the anecdote on that index, and it worked.
+Added a new button and supplied it with an event handler to record the upvote.

+Also, I noticed something interesting in debugging - for every state change, my App component was being re-rendered twice.
+I though maybe I was mutating the state in the component without using the setter function, but that wasn't the case.
+After doing a lot of debugging and research I found [this article](https://mariosfakiolas.com/blog/my-react-components-render-twice-and-drive-me-crazy/) which says it could be because I'm running it in the dev environment enclosed in <React\.StrictMode\>, So, I'm choosing to ignore it.

 ---